 Try Out Different Classes

-Currently, you can choose from four different tank classes, three healers, four melee dps, three ranged dps, and four magical dps.
-But there are also gathering and crafting classes all of which can be leveled up to 80, same as the damage classes!
+Currently, you can choose from four different tank classes, four healers, five melee dps, three ranged dps, and four magical dps.
+But there are also gathering and crafting classes all of which can be leveled up to 90, same as the damage classes!
 The gathering classes are botanist, miner, and fisher and there are eight different crafting classes.